DinoChiesa/ApigeeEdge-Java-Validate-OpenApiSpec/Readme.md

 ### Spec directly in the configuration

 Finally, you can insert the specification directly into the policy configuration.
-It works with JSON or YAML.
+This works with JSON or YAML.
 If you use YAML, then you must include the three dash prefix The configuration syntax looks like this:

 ```xml